Leniox/MovieTicket_Service/README.md

 # Coding Challenge Project For Walmart -- A Ticketing Service

-This is a sample Java / Maven / Spring application for Walmart coding challenge
+This is a Java / Maven / Spring application for Walmart coding challenge

 * Make sure you are using JDK 1.8 and Maven 3.x
 * The application use a property file as arguments for number of rows, columns and seat hold expiration time.
-  The unit test is based ont the default property file, change of property file may lead to the failure of unit testing.
+  The unit test is based on the default property file, change of property file may lead to the failure of unit testing.
-  But we are welcome to play around with the property file when run the application.
+  But you are welcomed to play around with the property file when run the application with mvn exec:java.

 ## How to Run